tebe372/MCW-Media-AI/Hands-on lab/HOL unguided - Media AI.md

 #### Tasks to complete

-1. Provision an Azure Cosmos DB Account that will be used as the backend database for the application
+1. Provision an Azure Cosmos DB Account that will be used as the backend database for the application.

 #### Exit criteria

--   The Azure Cosmos DB Account should be provisioned using the **SQL API**, plus have a database named **learning**, a collection named **videos**
+-   The Azure Cosmos DB Account should be provisioned using the **SQL API**, plus have a database named **learning**, a collection named **videos**.

 ### Task 2: Integrate Cosmos DB into admin website

 #### Tasks to complete

-1. Add code to the **ContosoLearning.Data** and **ContosoLearning.Web.Admin** projects so that the Data Access Layer (DAL) is coded to work with using the Azure Cosmos DB account as the backend database for the application
+1. Add code to the **ContosoLearning.Data** and **ContosoLearning.Web.Admin** projects so that the Data Access Layer (DAL) is coded to work with using the Azure Cosmos DB account as the backend database for the application.

 #### Exit criteria

--   The **Get**, **GetAll**, **Insert**, and **Delete** data access methods have code that integrates with Azure Cosmos DB
+-   The **Get**, **GetAll**, **Insert**, and **Delete** data access methods have code that integrates with Azure Cosmos DB.

 ### Task 3: Integrate File Upload into Admin Web App

 #### Tasks to complete

-1. Add file upload capabilities to the admin website application so admin users can upload new videos
+1. Add file upload capabilities to the admin website application so admin users can upload new videos.

 #### Exit criteria

--   Videos can be uploaded through the admin website and saved to Azure Storage
+-   Videos can be uploaded through the admin website and saved to Azure Storage.

 ### Task 4: Add ability to delete video

 #### Tasks to complete

-1. Modify the **ContosoLearning.Web.Admin** website application so that the **Delete** code for deleting videos is completed
+1. Modify the **ContosoLearning.Web.Admin** website application so that the **Delete** code for deleting videos is completed.

 #### Exit criteria

--   Admin users can delete videos that have been previously uploaded
+-   Admin users can delete videos that have been previously uploaded.

--   When a video is deleted, it also deletes the video from **Video Indexer** as well as **Cosmos DB** and the **Storage Account**
+-   When a video is deleted, it also deletes the video from **Video Indexer** as well as **Cosmos DB** and the **Storage Account**.

 ### Task 5: Deploy admin website to an Azure Web App

 #### Tasks to complete

-1. Deploy the **Admin** website application to be hosted within an Azure Web App
+1. Deploy the **Admin** website application to be hosted within an Azure Web App.

 #### Exit criteria

--   The **Admin** website is hosted in an Azure Web App
+-   The **Admin** website is hosted in an Azure Web App.

 ### Task 6: Configure application settings

 #### Tasks to complete

-1. Configure the **Application Settings** for the Azure Web App that's hosting the **Admin** website application
+1. Configure the **Application Settings** for the Azure Web App that's hosting the **Admin** website application.

 #### Exit criteria

--   The admin website's application settings have been configured
+-   The admin website's application settings have been configured.

 ## Exercise 4: Update video status when processing is complete